We’ve discussed the early 1920s in the previous blog post, so let’s address what came next.

 Andrews explained, “The members of this committee, whom I met for the first time on December 19, 1926, stated that they were a voluntary committee, but had talked with representatives of other warehousing firms representing, together with themselves, about one-half the whisky in storage, or about 75 per cent, taken together with the two first named above.
 They have told me that, as closely as they can estimate, about 45 percent of the total number of gallons in storage is owned by the warehousing firms themselves, and about 55 percent by warehouse certificates in the hands of the public throughout the United States .
 I have also conferred with Mr. Samuel C. Miller, president of the Frankfort Distillery Co., of Louisville, Ky.”

 The Hawley Bill passed the House vote 209 to 151.
 It received bipartisan support from both the “wets” and the “drys.”
-To the “wets” it meant government sanctioned distilling which would bring down the cost of medicinal whiskey to pre-prohibition prices.
-To the “drys” it meant putting an end to bootlegging and illegal counterfeiting.
+To the “wets”, it meant government-sanctioned distilling, which would bring down the cost of medicinal whiskey to pre-prohibition prices.
+To the “drys”, it meant putting an end to bootlegging and illegal counterfeiting.
 The Senate, however, killed the House’s bill.
-There had been another bill proposed that called for the government to create its own distilling operation in order to satisfy the Willis-Campbell Act’s provision for more whiskey to be made when medicinal whiskey supplies ran low.
-That bill was shot down because it was essentially creating a government monopoly and putting the government into the whiskey-making business.
+There had been a separate bill proposed which called for the government to create its own distilling operation- this would also satisfy the Willis-Campbell Act’s provision for more whiskey to be made when medicinal whiskey supplies ran low.
+That bill was quickly shot down because it essentially created a government-run monopoly and would put the government directly into the whiskey-making business.
 The Hawley Act was opposed for similar reasons.
 Democratic Representative Howard from Nebraska suggested an amendment to change the title of the bill from “The Medicinal Spirits Act of 1927” to “an act for the relief of Andrew Mellon and associates.”
 Many believed that Mellon was still in league with the distillers and warehousemen, especially because he had been a distillery owner himself.
 He was considered a “wet” and had never been a supporter of the temperance movement.
-The point had been made during deliberations over the Hawley Bill in the House that the Commissioner of Prohibition and the Secretary of Treasury already possessed the power to do most of what the bill was calling for and some questioned its purpose in the first place.
+The point had been made during deliberations over the Hawley Bill in the House that the Commissioner of Prohibition and the Secretary of Treasury already possessed the power to do most of what the bill was calling for, and some questioned its purpose in the first place.

 A number of important things happened in the months after the Hawley Act failed in the Senate.